 This last rule is important, because it extends the “lazy” behavior in a nicely magical way: even when modules are nested, they behave like totally independent programs.

 In the example below, the awake submodule has an enclosing tired module and a nested also-tired submodule that will each take a long time to run.
 But with a (require (submod ...)) expression, we can run the awake submodule without triggering the others:

 1 2 3 4 5 6 7 8 9 10 11

 submod allows access to submodules through a pathlike notation.
 In this case, "." means “start in the current module,” and tired awake is the “path” to the submodule.

 module+ defines a module that adopts all the bindings of the surrounding module.
 It can still define and provide additional bindings.
 It can also be defined in separate pieces: all module+ expressions with the same name will be combined into a single submodule.

 module* defines a module that can require its enclosing module (but not vice versa).

-Any code in a main submodule will be evaluated when the enclosing source file is run directly in DrRacket or on the command line, but not when it the source file is required.
-This allows a source file to provide bindings but also have different behavior when it’s invoked directly:
+Any code in a main submodule will be evaluated when the enclosing module is run directly in DrRacket or from the command line—but not when the module is imported with require.
+This allows a module to provide bindings but specify additional behavior for when it’s invoked directly.

 It’s common in Racket to put inside a submodule called test (usually declared with module+, so it can use all the variables defined nearby).
 See unit testing.